 How the housing ombudsman can help

-The ombudsman service can look at how your landlord dealt with your request for repairs.
-The service decides if your landlord acted properly and followed the correct procedures.
+They can look at how your landlord dealt with your request for repairs.
+The Ombudsman decides if your landlord acted properly and followed the correct procedures.

 If they agree with your complaint, they can: